anyaevostinar/anyaevostinar.github.io/classes/201-f21/syllabus.md

 **Prefect**: See Moodle

-**Course materials**: All materials, including readings, will be linked through Moodle.
+**Course materials**:
+Required: Data Structures and Abstractions with Java by Frank M. Carrano and Timothy M Henry, 5th Edition Some additional reading materials will be linked through Moodle

 **Drop in hours**: